waliilaw/Power-Rangers-/README.md

 >Hashing - By applying a hashing function to user-specific data like username or user ID, you can ensure each user is consistently assigned a unique Power Ranger.
 This approach avoids duplicate Rangers problem.

+>Twitter API - Use Twitter’s API to allow users to fetch their profile details (e.g., username, profile picture) by entering their X username.
+This information can be used to assign a Ranger to the user.

 >Stacks used :
 ><p align="center">
   <img src="https://img.shields.io/badge/TypeScript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white" alt="TypeScript" />